Terms of Business (May 2021)

 Thursfields Legal Limited is authorised and regulated by the Solicitors Regulation Authority (SRA) (registered no. 612944).
-Thursfields Solicitors is a trading name of Thursfields Legal Limited, a private limited company registered in England and Wales (registered no. 8829685).
+Thursfields Solicitors is a trading name of Thursfields Legal Limited, a private limited company registered in England and Wales (registered no. 08829685).

 Our registered office is 14 Church Street, Kidderminster, Worcestershire, DY10 2AH.
 Thursfields Legal Limited is registered for VAT (VAT no. 275 1215 73).
 Our contact details can be found on our website: www.thursfields.co.uk.

-You will be deemed to accept these terms of business on the earlier of you:
+You will be deemed to accept these Terms of Business on the earlier of you:

 Our responsibilities include advising you on the law, following your instructions, reviewing your matter regularly, and discussing with you whether the potential outcomes justify the expense and risks involved with your matter.
 Please note the following exclusions and assumptions that we make:-

 Unless you tell us otherwise, you agree to us communicating with you, including sending bills and other confidential information, by normal, unencrypted email, using the email address(es) you have given us from time to time.